-On October 14, 2022, FF Top delivered to the Company a "Notice of Nomination of Replacement FF Top Designees" stating, among other things, that FF Top was nominating a director to fill the vacancy on the Board left by Ms. Susan Swenson's resignation.
-FF Top asserted the right to nominate a director to fill the vacancy created by Ms. Swenson's resignation because such resignation was not effected in accordance with the Heads of Agreement, and thus, the provision that Ms. Swenson's seat would remain empty until the Annual Meeting did not apply.
-FF Top maintained that it believed that Ms. Swenson's vacancy should be filled with a nominee of FF Top, notwithstanding the current level of FF Top's beneficial ownership of FFIE shares, in light of substantial dilution in its ownership of FFIE shares based on recent financing transactions entered into by FFIE.
-See "Management - Governance Agreement with FF Top and FF Global" for more information.
+On October 14, 2022, FF Top delivered to the Company a "Notice of Nomination of Replacement FF Top Designees" stating, among other things, that FF Top was nominating a director to fill the vacancy on the Board left by Ms. Swenson's resignation.
+FF Top asserted the right to nominate a director to fill the vacancy created by Ms. Swenson's resignation because her resignation was not effected in accordance with the Heads of Agreement, and thus, the provision that Ms. Swenson's seat would remain empty until the 2023 Annual Meeting did not apply.
+FF Top maintained that it believed that Ms. Swenson's vacancy should be filled with a nominee of FF Top, notwithstanding the current level of FF Top's beneficial ownership of FF shares, in light of substantial dilution in its ownership of FF shares based on the then recent financing transactions entered into by FF.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Recent Developments" for more information.

 On October 27, 2022, Mr. Chad Chen was appointed to the Board.
-On October 28, 2022, Mr. Brian Krolicki tendered his resignation from the Board effective immediately.
-On December 15, 2022, Mr. Lee Liu tendered his resignation from the Board, which resignation was effective on December 18, 2022.
+On October 28, 2022, Mr. Krolicki tendered his resignation from the Board effective immediately.
+On December 15, 2022, Mr. Lee Liu tendered his resignation from the Board, effective on December 18, 2022.
 On December 18, 2022, Mr. Jie Sheng was appointed to the Board, effective immediately, following the resignation of Mr. Liu.
-On December 25, 2022, Mr. Edwin Goh tendered his resignation from the Board, which resignation was effective on December 26, 2022.
+On December 25, 2022, Mr. Edwin Goh tendered his resignation from the Board, effective on December 26, 2022.
 On December 26, 2022, Ms. Ke Sun was appointed to the Board, effective immediately, following the resignation of Mr. Goh.
 Mr. Sheng and Ms. Sun are designees of FF Top pursuant to the Amended Shareholder Agreement.
-On December 26, 2022, Dr. Carsten Breitfeld tendered his resignation from the Board, which resignation was effective immediately.
-On December 27, 2022, Mr. Xuefeng Chen was appointed to the Board, effective immediately, following the resignation of Dr. Breitfeld.
-On January 20, 2023, Mr. Qing Ye tendered his resignation from the Board, which resignation was effective immediately.
+On December 26, 2022, Dr. Carsten Breitfeld tendered his resignation of Dr. Breitfeld.
+On January 20, 2023, Mr. Qing Ye tendered his resignation from the Board, effective immediately.
 Mr. Ye remains a consultant of the Company as an independent contractor until November 18, 2023, at which time both parties will mutually reassess the relationship.
 On January 25, 2023, Mr. Chui Tin Mok was appointed to the Board, effective immediately, following the resignation of Mr. Ye.
-On March 9, 2023, Mr. Matthias Aydt tendered his resignation from the Board, effective upon the nomination and approval by the Board of a replacement director.
-On March 13, 2023, upon the recommendation of the Nominating and Corporate Governance Committee, the Board appointed Li Han to fill the vacancy on the Board due to Mr. Aydt's resignation.
-Therefore, there has been substantial recent turnover in the composition of the Board, resulting in reconstitution of the membership of our Board committees.
+On March 9, 2023, Mr. Matthias Aydt tendered his resignation from the

+Board, effective upon the nomination and approval by the Board of a replacement director.
+On March 13, 2023, upon the recommendation of the Nominating and Corporate Governance Committee, the Board appointed Ms. Li Han to fill the vacancy on the Board due to Mr. Aydt's resignation.
+On July 31, 2023, Mr. Adam He tendered his resignation from the Board, effective immediately.
+On August 4, 2023, Mr. Lev Peker was appointed to the Board to fill the vacancy created by Mr. He's resignation.
+As reflected above, there has been substantial turnover in the composition of the Board, resulting in reconstitution of the membership of our Board committees.
 As a result of the substantial turnover in the composition of the Board and its committees, there can be no assurance that the Board or its committees will function effectively or that there will not be any adverse effects on the Company or its business due to such developments.